The Buyer Intelligence System: Complete Guide

 Components

 A buyer intelligence system is not a tool.
 It is a structured process for capturing buyer truth and embedding it where decisions are made.
+In practice, it's the intelligence layer that pipeline revival produces.

 The goal is a continuous loop: listen to buyers, surface patterns, embed insights where decisions are made.